Radar, Gun Laying, Mk. I and Mk. II: Mk. III development

-The introduction of the cavity magnetron in 1940 allowed radars to operate effectively at much shorter microwave wavelengths, which reduced the antennas to only a few centimetres long.
-These antennas were so short that they could be placed in front of parabolic reflectors, which focused the signal into a very tight beam.
+The introduction of the cavity magnetron in 1940 allowed radars to operate effectively at much shorter microwave wavelengths than was possible with earlier vacuum tube designs.
+The early magnetrons operated at a wavelength of around 9 cm, which reduced the dipole antennas to only a few centimetres long.
+The antennas were so short that they could be placed in front of parabolic reflectors, which focused the signal into a very tight beam.
 Instead of the broadcast pattern being as much as 150 degrees wide, typical microwave designs might have a beam width of perhaps 5 degrees.
 Using a technique known as conical scanning, a rotating version of lobe switching, this could be further reduced to well under ½ a degree, more than enough to directly lay the guns.

-In late 1940 the Army was well into an effort to build an S-band GL radar system, and by 1942 had already sent the plans to companies in the UK for production.
-Work also began in Canada in 1940 on an entirely Canadian designed and built version with production starting in September 1942, and deliveries arriving in the UK starting in November 1942, as the GL Mk.
+In late 1940 the Army was well into an effort to build a microwave-frequency GL radar system, and by 1942 had already sent the plans to companies in the UK for production.
+Work also began in Canada in 1940 on an entirely Canadian-designed and built version with production starting in September 1942, and deliveries arriving in the UK starting in November 1942, as the GL Mk.
 IIIC, with British units arriving the next month as the Mk.
 IIIB.
 These were dramatically more mobile than the earlier Mk.
 I and Mk.
 II designs, consisting of two-wheeled trailers and a generator set.

-Because the antennas were so much more directional than the wide fan-shaped beams of the earlier systems, the entire problem with ground reflections could be avoided simply by ensuring the antennas were always pointed a few degrees above the horizon.
-This ensured none of the signal bounced off the ground on transmission, and that any nearby reflections of the returned signal would also not be seen.
+Because the antennas were so much more directional than the wide, fan-shaped beams of the earlier systems, the entire problem with ground reflections could be avoided by ensuring the antennas were always pointed a few degrees above the horizon.
+This meant none of the signal bounced off the ground on transmission, and that any nearby reflections of the returned signal would also not be seen.
 The need for the wire ground mat of the earlier models was eliminated, and sites could be unlimbered and fully operational in hours.

 The new microwave sets began replacing the Mk.
 II during 1943, but deliveries were not particularly fast and these sets were often sent to new units as opposed to replacing Mk.
 II's in the field.
 The 1944 arrival of the US SCR-584 radar was the catalyst for the rapid replacement of all of these sets, as it combined scanning and tracking into a single unit with an internal generator set.
 In the immediate post-war era, these were in turn replaced by the smaller and lighter AA No. 3 Mk.
 7 radar, which remained in use until AA guns were removed from service in the late 1950s.